whoyouwith91/solvation_energy_prediction/README.md

 The repository contains all of the code and instructions needed to reproduce the experiments and results of **[Accurate prediction of aqueous free solvation energies using 3D atomic feature-based graph neural network with transfer learning]**.
 We show the whole process from datasets to model training step-by-step.

 ## 1. Conda environment setup:
-- python 3.8 is recommended here with the [miniconda3](https://docs.conda.io/en/latest/miniconda.html)
+- python 3.8 is recommended here with the **[miniconda3](https://docs.conda.io/en/latest/miniconda.html)**.
+The package installation order is recommended as below:
+- PyTorch.
+`conda install pytorch cudatoolkit=10.2 -c pytorch`
+To be noted, in order to be compatible with the installation of Torch-geometric, cuda10.2 for torch should be used here.

 ## 2. Datasets downloading
 Since the 3D structures are stored in SDF and XYZ formats for Frag20-Aqsol-100K, they are saved elsewhere and can be downloaded either from our IMA website or using the following command line.